tlswg/tls13-spec/draft-ietf-tls-tls13.md

   extensions.
 {:br }

-Servers which are authenticating with a PSK MUST not send the CertificateRequest message.
+Servers which are authenticating with a PSK MUST NOT send the CertificateRequest message.

 ## Authentication Messages